 Japan has recently made it an official government mandate to increase the number of foreign students studying abroad in Japan.
 You may know that the Olympics are coming to Tokyo in 2020.
-Due to that, there’s an urgency for companies to increase the number of foreign employees.
-It’s an attempt to be competitive in a globalized environment, and to show the world how international Japan is becoming.
+Due to that, there’s an urgency for companies to increase the number of foreign employees in an attempt to be more competitive in a globalized environment and to show the world how international Japan is becoming.
 This might be the best chance for you to study abroad in Japan, to your skills to further your career!

 Why study abroad at a language school?

 Starting out on a student visa at a language school is also a great way to experience life in Japan without too many responsibilities.
-Since you are only in class for half the day, you can spend your free time doing what you want, either enjoying the country or working part-time.
+Since you are only in class for half the day, you can spend your free time doing what you want — either enjoying the country or working part-time.
 It’ll give you time to see if you like living in the country.
-It can also give you ideas on what you want to do in the future.
+It can also give you ideas on what you might want to do in the future.
 You’ll get the time to fully research the future paths you are interested in.
-You can also network and build connections while studying.
+You can also network and build connections while studying here.

-Of course, improving your Japanese language skills is also a huge benefit!
-If you plan to pursue higher education in Japan, having a high Japanese ability will give you a lot of advantage in terms of admissions and scholarships.
-If you plan to work in Japan, having a high level of Japanese is essential in almost all industries.
+Of course, improving your Japanese language skills is the big benefit.
+If you plan to pursue higher education in Japan, having real-world Japanese ability will give you an advantage in terms of admissions and scholarships.
+If you plan to work in Japan, a high level of Japanese is essential in almost all industries.

-Of course it’s also possible to just come to experience life in Japan, to enjoy the culture and travel around the country while taking advantage of living in a convenient and fun city.
+Of course, it’s also possible to just come and experience life in Japan, to enjoy the culture and travel around the country while taking advantage of living in a convenient and fun city.
 It’s very easy to travel around Japan and the GaijinPot Travel section has some great travel destinations.

 Why go to higher education in Japan?

-No matter what kind of school you decide to go to, you can be sure that one of the main reasons to go to university is to find suitable employment after graduation.
+No matter what kind of school you decide to attend, you can be sure that one of the main reasons for going to university is to find suitable employment after graduation.
 Many schools in Japan have strong connections with Japanese companies.
-The vast majority of students graduate with a job lined up.
+The vast majority of students graduate with a job already lined up.
 You can find the actual job placement numbers and the type of jobs that graduates find on the school websites or by asking them.

 In addition, national universities have much lower tuition fees than in other countries.
 Even private university tuition can be cheaper, especially if you can receive scholarships.

-By going to a language school first, you can properly research the universities in the country.
-You can visit the schools and talk with admissions.
+By going to a language school first, you can properly research universities in the country.
+You can visit the them and talk with admissions.
 The teachers in your school can also work with you!
-They can develop a plan which will maximize the chances being accepted and taking advantage of any scholarship programs.
+They can develop a plan that will maximize your chances of being accepted and show you how to take advantage of any scholarship programs.

 Why work in Japan?

-Recently there has been an increasing demand for foreigners working in Japanese companies as Japan tries to become more international.
-Japanese companies are starting to realize that they have to consider international markets and develop new ways of thinking.
+Recently, there has been an increasing demand for foreigners working in Japanese companies as Japan tries to become more international.
+Japanese companies are starting to realize that they have to consider the global market and develop new ways of thinking.

-Other strong reasons are to expand overseas business in general, and especially business in the country of the foreign workers.
+Other strong reasons for hiring foreigners are to expand overseas business in general — and especially business in the country of the foreign workers.
 Japanese companies have offices all over the world.
-Just look around your surroundings and see how many Japanese products you see everyday!
-Cars, electronics, food, games, etc…all those companies have offices in your country!
-There are also newer business which are trying hard to expand in foreign markets.
-Especially in sectors such as fashion, internet commerce, and smartphone software development.
-For sure, if you know Japanese and have some experience living and working in Japan, you’ll have a lot of opportunity in your country, or even any country in the world!
-Whether you get transferred from the Japanese offices, or you just apply directly at home, you’ll be right in front of the queue when it comes to getting the interview if your resume has experience in Japan!
+Just survey your surroundings and see how many Japanese products you see everyday: cars, electronics, food, games, etc. All of those companies have offices in your country.
+There are also newer businesses that are trying hard to expand in foreign markets.
+Particularly in sectors such as fashion, internet commerce and smartphone software development.
+If you know Japanese and have some experience living and working in Japan, you’ll have plenty of opportunities in your country — or any country in the world!
+Whether you get transferred from the Japanese offices or you just apply directly at home, you’ll be at the front of the queue when it comes to getting the interview if your resume has experience in Japan.